TV Viewership Statistics & Trends to Watch for in 2024

 With so many entertainment possibilities out there, the battle for attention has never been quite as intense as it is now.
 But the good news is that there are ways to cut through the clutter and find the engaged viewership your brand is looking for.
 One of the foundations of reaching your key audiences on the high-impact TV screen is addressable TV.

-Addressable TV goes beyond the contextual targeting of linear TV advertising to reach a brand’s specific target audience, no matter what content they are watching.
+Addressable TV advertising goes beyond the contextual targeting of traditional television advertising to reach a brand’s specific target audience, no matter what content they are watching.
 Read on to find out more about what makes addressable TV such an exciting new prospect for marketers.

 With addressable TV, different households may be watching the same show while being served completely different ads based on their unique interests.
 It removes the guesswork that was endemic to advertising in the past, in which you hoped that if someone were watching Seinfeld, for example, they’d be interested in your product.